Keshv18/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files latest 10 files
 13-unique unique words and charcters
 14-findthatword finding root
-15-countthatword counting a word that has bin
+15-countthatword counting a word that has bin 16-whatsnext findinga match and 3 letters after